Insaf01/proposal/propsals/proposal-phase-3-draft.md

 ## Budget

-We propose a budget limit of USD 13,000 for 11 months, with the average of $1,182/month.
-Additionally, $450 is included for the two past events attended in December 2022 and January 2023.
+We propose a budget limit of USD 12,550 for 11 months, with the average of $1,141/month.
+In addition of $450 for the two past events attended in December 2022 and January 2023.

 **All funds not spent by the proposal will remain in the treasury.**